Benjamín Galdames

-Benjamín Ignacio Galdames Millán (born 24 February 2001) is a Mexican professional footballer who plays as a midfielder for Chilean Primera División club Unión Española.
+Benjamín Ignacio Galdames Millán (born 24 February 2001) is a Mexican professional footballer who plays as a midfielder for Liga MX club Atlético San Luis.

 International career

 Youth

 In October 2020, Galdames received his first ever call up to the Mexico national under-20 team by Raúl Chabrand for training camp.

 On 9 October 2021, Galdames made his Mexico under-21 debut in a friendly match against the Romania U21 side.
 He was called up by Raúl Chabrand to participate with the under-21 team at the 2022 Maurice Revello Tournament, where Mexico finished the tournament in third place.

+In June 2023, he took part in the Maurice Revello Tournament in France with Mexico, in which he finished second, losing in final against Panama.

 Senior

-In December 2021, Galdames was included in the Mexico national team call-up by Gerardo Martino for a friendly match against Chile set to take place on December 8.
+In December 2021, Galdames was included in the senior national team call-up by Gerardo Martino for a friendly match against Chile set to take place on December 8.
 He had also been called up for Chile by the coach Martín Lasarte, but he rejected that chance.